Forex Market: Indian rupee rises - East Coast Daily English

-In the forex market in the early hours of trade, the domestic currency Indian rupee has rose against the US currency US dollar.
-The Indian rupee has surged by 35 paise to reach at 71.43 against US Dollar.
+In the forex market the domestic currency Indian rupee has surged against the US dollar on today in the early hours of trading.
+The Indian rupee has appreciated by 27 paise to reach at 71.07 against the US dollar.

-At the Interbank Foreign Exchange the Indian rupee opened at 71.47 and then rallied upwards to reach at 71.43 registering a gain of 35 paise.
+At the Interbank Foreign Exchange the Indian rupee opened at 71.19 and then go upward and settled at 71.07 registering a gain of 27 paise.
+On Thursday the Indian rupee has settled at 71.34 against the US dollar.

-The Indian rupee has settled at 71.78 against the US dollar on Tuesday.
-The main reason for the upward rally of the Indian rupee is the gains in the Indian stock market and easing crude oil prices.
+The Dollar Index which measures the US currency’s strength against the basket of six currency has slipped down by 0.04% to reach at 98.23.

-The Dollar Index which measures the strength of the US currency against the basket of six currencies rose by marginally by 0.04% to 98.29.
+The main reason for the upward rally of Indian rupee is the positive trend in the Indian stock market.

 Post Your Comments